dai-shi/waku/README.md

 The entry point for routing in Waku projects is `./src/entries.tsx`.
 Export the `createPages` function to create your layouts and pages programatically.

-Both `createLayout` and `createPage` accept a configuration object to specify the route path, React component, and render method (`'static'` for SSG or `'dynamic'` for SSR).
-Layout components must accept a `children` prop.
+Both `createLayout` and `createPage` accept a configuration object to specify the route path, React component, and render method.
+Waku currently supports two options: `'static'` for static prerendering (SSG) or `'dynamic'` for server-side rendering (SSR).

+For example you can statically prerender a global header and footer in the root layout at build time, but dynamically render the rest of a home page at request time for personalized user experiences.

 ```tsx
 // ./src/entries.tsx